All Episodes

 I mean, you've lived through it.

-I mean, you've been through a bunch of them.
+You've been through a bunch of them.

-I mean, it's it's a blood sport.
+I mean, it's a blood sport.

-It's not for the faint hearted.
+It's not for the faint-hearted.

 Donald Trump fought hard.